alexfernandez/alexfernandez.github.io/2023/job-search.md

 and had some other ongoing processes, when I decided to go with Tinybird.
 Why?
-I took into account a few factors: company, position, technology, salary, conditions (like remote work) and stability.
+I took into account a few factors: company, position, tech stack, salary, conditions (like remote work) and stability.

 Some companies are quite flashy on your CV: not necessarily FAANG, but top tier companies will help your career in the future.
+Then there are conditions like remote work.
 And of course a good salary never hurts.
-For me, what made me decide was to imagine where I could see myself working happily in five years.
 Tinybird is a great company with amazing prospects, growing like crazy and with really interesting scalability challenges.
 They offer remote work, competitive salaries, plus I was able to meet the team I will join.
 Combine this with top notch management and I was sold.
+But for me, what made me go for it was to imagine where I could see myself working happily in five years.

 **Decisions are always subjective; but they should take objective facts into consideration.**